As you know, the SI joint injury workout book came out last week, and I was already asked for a refund.

 “I have done all the exercises before.”

-The reason sounds logical but let me share with you what I have learned about exercises and injuries.
+The explanation sounds logical but let me share what I have learned about exercises and injuries.

 Like Lance Armstrong’s book, It’s Not About the Bike, the same can be said about the exercise.

-More important than the exercise is the movement you are trying to target and the goal you hope to reach with the movement.
+More important than the exercise is the movement you are trying to target and the goal you hope to reach with the campaign.

 This can be activation, endurance, strength, mobility, etc.

-The best way to get results is to have someone go through the exercise with you, then give feedback on what you are feeling while doing the exercise and then have the exercise corrected.
+The best way to get results is to have someone go through the exercise with you, then give feedback on what you are feeling while doing the training, and then have the practice corrected.

-Many times changing a foot position, rotating out a hip, or changing the point of weight bearing can have a huge effect on the exercise.
+Changing a foot position, rotating a hip, or changing the weight-bearing point can significantly affect the exercise.

-The order you do the exercises is also important.
+The order you do the exercises is also essential.

 You could be layering on or removing layering with your exercises.

 Let me explain.
-In order to target lengthening of the psoas, you may need to:
+To target lengthening of the psoas, you may need to:

 - Foam roll the rectus femoris